Capital Gains Tax

 For disposals in the initial period CGT payments are due by 15 December in the same tax year.
 CGT for disposals in the later period are due by 31 January in the following tax year.

-Though you may file your return the following year, you must pay the Capital Gains Tax in the same year as the disposal of the asset, unless you dispose of the asset in the 'later period' (see 'Payment of Capital Gains Tax' above).
+Though you may file your return the following year, you must pay the Capital Gains Tax in the same year as the disposal of the asset, unless you dispose of the asset in December.

 If you assess yourself for tax purposes (self-assessment) you should make a tax return on Form 11 (pdf).